ajberk/SurpriseBNB/README.md

 ### Phase 2: JSON API and First Backbone Views (~2 days)
 I will add API routes to serve listing data as JSON, then add Backbone models and collections that fetch data from those routes.
 By the end of this phase, the existing Rails views will have been ported over to Backbone.
-The user should be able to see a random listing.

 [Details][phase-two]
+### Phase 3: Searching Listings(~1 day)
+I will implement the ability for users to search listings based on price, country of orgin, and dates available.
+The user should be able to see a random listing with their specified parameters.

+[Details][phase-three]

-### Phase 3: Editing and Displaying Listings (~2 days)
+### Phase 4: Editing and Displaying Listings (~2 days)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
 First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in